-The curriculum at Inner City Tennis Clinics is designed to present cross-component themes in multi-faceted ways.
-Our students learn themes of community, self-expression, problem solving, and goal setting through tennis and enhancement programs.
+The curriculum at AdvantageCLE is designed to present cross-component themes in multi-faceted ways.
+Our students learn themes of community, self-expression, problem-solving, and goal setting through tennis and enhancement programs.

 Summer Camp opens in June to all Cleveland boys and girls 6–16 years of age.
 It runs Monday through Friday, from 9 AM to 3 PM at the Thurgood Marshall Recreational Center.
 The program provides Tennis, Wellness, Literacy, Fitness & Strength Conditioning, STEM and Poetry.
 Breakfast and lunch are served at no charge with the help of the City of Cleveland Free Summer Lunch Program.